-Call for Abstracts - 7th EPRN Annual Research Conference on the Theme : “Economic policy measures to enhance productive capacities post COVID-19 Crisis”
+7th EPRN Annual Research Conference -Theme : “Economic policy measures to enhance productive capacities post COVID-19 Crisis”

 The Economic Policy Research Network (EPRN Rwanda) is a Research and Training Institution registered with Rwanda Governance Board as a local Non-Government Organization with a mission to contribute to the evidence-based economic policymaking by providing high-quality research, building capacities and creating networking opportunities for local experts.
 One of the flagship activities of EPRN is to organize research conferences.
 So far, six conferences have been organized with more than 40 papers presented, and a number of policy dialogues on research findings have been organized.

-Every year EPRN Research Committee selects a research theme and sub-topics which are approved by the Board of Directors.
+On annual basis, EPRN Research Committee selects a research theme and sub-topics which are approved by the Board of Directors.
 EPRN calls for abstracts/proposals.
 Selected proposals are assigned mentors and reviewers who work with researchers until the date of the conference whereby the best papers are presented and thereafter published as EPRN Paper Working Series.
 During paper selection, subscribed members of EPRN are given a priority.
 Presented papers are sent to international reviewers with the possibility of being published in recognized international journals.
-Apart from papers by EPRN members, partners also have the opportunity to disseminate/present study reports.
+Apart from papers by EPRN members, partners also have the opportunity to disseminate/present study reports and papers.

 The Research conference will create a discussion forum on relevant research findings to reveal the status of the economic sectors post COVID-19 ; and suggest specific short-term, medium-term, and long-term recommendations to uplift the country’s socio-economic development.